-Useful Indicators Threats to measurement validity Comments Spawning escapement by river · Salmon returns on many rivers fluctuate widely, so numbers measured over a year or two are unreliable in estimating sustainability levels Ultimate projects should where possible include available data in applications and/or reports, ide- ally for a five year period prior to project commencement Sampling with trap nets can be unreliable due to weather varia- tions and other factors Rivers opened to access provide good venues to measure addi- tions to salmon abundance · Clear rivers, such as those in Gaspe, enable accurate counts prior to spawning, but turbid and peat-stained rivers require proxy indicators such as red counts, which are somewhat less valid best data available in each involved watershed · Rivers with barrier fences and counters provide for valid counts Juvenile salmon density Parr density can be a reasonable indicator if data are systemati- cally collected over multiple years Rivers opened to access provide good venues to measure addi- tions to salmon abundance Such proxy indicators as predator abundance (e.g. merganser counts) can be a low-cost alternative where more robust approaches cannot be used Project applicants should indicate how they intend to measure results Smolt counts using robust methods, such as smolt wheels, are a good proxy of salmon density, and provide a measure at one of the pivotal stages of the salmon's life cycle
+Useful Indicators Threats to measurement validity Comments Spawning escapement by river Salmon returns on many rivers fluctuate widely, so numbers measured over a year or two are unreliable in estimating sustain- ability levels Ultimate projects should where possible include available data in applications and/or reports, ide- ally for a five year period prior to project commencement Sampling with trap nets can be unreliable due to weather varia- tions and other factors Rivers opened to access provide good venues to measure addi- tions to salmon abundance Clear rivers, such as those in Gaspe, enable accurate counts prior to spawning, but turbid and peat-stained rivers require proxy indicators such as red counts, which are somewhat less valid The Foundation should use the best data available in each in- volved watershed • Rivers with barrier fences and counters provide for valid counts Juvenile salmon density Parr density can be a reasonable indicator if data are systemati- cally collected over multiple years Rivers opened to access provide good venues to measure addi- tions to salmon abundance Such proxy indicators as preda- tor abundance (e.g. merganser counts) can be a low-cost alter- native where more robust ap- proaches cannot be used Project applicants should indicate how they intend to measure results Smolt counts using robust meth- ods, such as smolt wheels, are a good proxy of salmon density, and provide a measure at one of the pivotal stages of the salmon's life cycle

-Useful Indicators Threats to measurement validity Comments Angling catch data Self-report data can lack validity In tightly controlled situations, such as Quebec rivers, where angled fish must be registered, angling catch provides a reasonable proxy for adult escapement The rising popularity of catchand-release requires self-reportant.
-Except where there are particular reasons to use such data, more direct counts are preferred Salmon access to critical habitat ing, which compromises validity While the number of kilometers of accessible river is an important indicator, ideally it can be supplemented by data on flow rate, which indicates another dimension of the amount of restored habitat Recipients need to clarify the role of non-Project partners in such projects to avoid the problem of double counting Protection and restoration of salmon habitat The previous comments on access apply Protection and restoration is complicated by the need for qualitative indicators The Foundation will explore development of a framework to classify restoration (e.g. Rip rap; re-planting banks; erosion control, etc.) Conservation plans Plans can vary widely in thoroughness and utility, so the mere existence of a plan is considered a temporary indicator until the Foundation gains experience in qualitative assessment The Foundation will explore development of standards for watershed conservation plans, which will add validity in the future
+Useful Indicators Threats to measurement validity Comments Angling catch data Self-report data can lack validity In tightly controlled situations, such as Quebec rivers, where an- gled fish must be registered, an- gling catch provides a reasonable proxy for adult escapement The rising popularity of catch- Except where there are particular reasons to use such data, more direct counts are preferred and-release requires self-report- ing, which compromises validity Salmon access to critical habitat • While the number of kilometers of accessible river is an important indicator, ideally it can be supple- mented by data on flow rate, which indicates another dimension of the amount of restored habitat Recipients need to clarify the role of non-Project partners in such projects to avoid the problem of double counting Protection and restoration of salm- on habitat The previous comments on access apply Protection and restoration is complicated by the need for qualitative indicators The Foundation will explore devel- opment of a framework to classify restoration (e.g. Rip rap; re-plant- ing banks; erosion control, etc.) Conservation plans Plans can vary widely in thor- oughness and utility, so the mere existence of a plan is considered a temporary indicator until the Foundation gains experience in qualitative assessment The Foundation will explore de- velopment of standards for wa- tershed conservation plans, which will add validity in the future